-All procurements greater than $19,700 (except emergency procurements or other authorized exceptions) must be advertised publicly.
+All procurements exceeding the bid threshold (except emergency procurements or other authorized exceptions) must be advertised publicly.

-The contracting officer will determine the method of source selection and public notice to be given for each procurement to ensure competition that should produce the least cost for the procurement, using any or all of the methods outlined in Section 512 of the Commonwealth Procurement Code, except that a general notice must be given in addition to issuance of invitation for bids to bidders on a solicitation mailing list, or when utilizing the pre-qualification method.
+The RPO Contracting Officer will determine the method of source selection and public notice to be given for each procurement to ensure competition that should produce the least cost for the procurement, using any or all of the methods outlined in Section 512 of the Commonwealth Procurement Code, except that a general notice must be given in addition to issuance of invitation for bids to bidders on a solicitation mailing list, or when utilizing the pre-qualification method.